vlomeli/about-me/README.md

 # Hello I'm Victor Lomeli-Ponce
-# I am from a small town in the central valley.
+I am from a small town in the central valley.
-# Something I enjoy is learning and getting better at the things that I do.
+Something I enjoy doing is learning new things.
-# Currently a web developer intern @ digitalNEST.
-The techs that I use are html, css, js, python, react, mongodb, sql.
+Currently a web developer intern @ digitalNEST.
-# At the moment I am utilizing the MERN stack and Wordpress & PHP.
+At the moment I am utilizing the MERN stack and Wordpress & PHP.
+The techs that have used in past projects are html, css, js, python, react, mongodb, sql.
-# My goal is to become a full-stack software engineer.
+My goal is to become a full-stack software engineer.